MIT-LCP/physionet-build/FILE-STORAGE.md

 Media files are not inherently public.
 For media assets that require access control, create a url endpoint for each asset, and process the authorization in the view (or middleware).
 After validating:
 - If using local FS, redirect to nginx.
-- If using S3, get the signed url from the backend and place it into the template.
+- If using GCS, get the signed url from the backend and place it into the template.

 eg. See `def profile_photo`.